jmathai/elodie/Readme.md

   --trash                  After copying files, move the old files to the
                            trash.
   --allow-duplicates       Import the file even if it's already been imported.
+  --location TEXT          Update the image location.
+Location should be the
+                           name of a place, like "Las Vegas, NV".
+  --time TEXT              Update the image time.
+Time should be in YYYY-mm-dd
+                           hh:ii:ss or YYYY-mm-dd format.
   --debug                  Override the value in constants.py with True.
   --exclude-regex TEXT     Regular expression for directories or files to
                            exclude.